This post was updated on June 22, 2024

 Available in 30 Custom Colors, the TWP® Semi-Solid Pro-Series will keep your wood beautiful, fresh, and looking new longer!
 The ease of application and maintenance will allow you to enjoy your investment for years to come.

 TWP® Semi-Solid Pro-Series provides a broad spectrum of weather protection, is water repellent, and aids in color retention.
-TWP® Semi-Solid Pro-Series resists water absorption that causes warping, cracking, splitting, and prevents freeze damage in colder climates.
+TWP® Semi-Solid Pro-Series resists water absorption that causes warping, cracking, and splitting and prevents freeze damage in colder climates.
 Use TWP® Semi-Solid Pro-Series to Restore and Protect YOUR GREAT OUTDOORS!

 TWP Deck Stains – Semi-Solid Pro-Series Review